daisy/ace-gui/src/README.md

 * dev environment not always picking up changes
 * will material-ui tabs re-render each time and forget things like table sort? it seems likely (need to implement table sort to test it)

+# future
+optionally write reports to disk, rather than always